Buying Gear? Read This First

 See also my stories “The Simple Equation of Ultralight Backpacking: Less Weight = More Fun,” “5 Tips For Spending Less on Hiking and Backpacking Gear,” “Why and When to Spend More on Outdoor Gear” and “Ask Me: How Do We Begin Lightening Up Our Backpacking Gear?”

 NOTE: I tested gear for Backpacker Magazine for 20 years.
 At The Big Outside, I review only what I consider the best outdoor gear and apparel.
-See all of my reviews by clicking on the Gear Reviews category at left or in the main menu.
+See categorized menus of all of my gear reviews.

 Subscribe to the Big Outside